 Which one of the following are you -

-1. Like Amelia Earhart; the 'adventurer' type?
+1. Like Amelia Earhart; an 'adventurer' type?

-2. Like Aristotle; the 'thinker' type?
+2. Like Aristotle; are you the 'thinker' type?

-4. Like Albert Einstein; the 'solver' type?
+4. Like Albert Einstein; are you the 'Solver' type?

 Let me know how you get on please – firstname.lastname@example.org as we run creative and critical thinking workshops for teams and want to continue to learn too.